-He has served as External Examiner of more than 20 doctoral degrees at the University of Hong Kong; University of East Anglia; UCL Institute of Education; Griffith University; Deakin University; University of New South Wales; Monash University; Hong Kong Polytechnic University; and Chinese University of Hong Kong, and 3 Ed.Ds at the University of Western Sydney, University of New England and Open University of Hong Kong.
+He has served as External Examiner of more than 25 doctoral degrees at the University of Hong Kong; University of East Anglia; UCL Institute of Education; Griffith University; Deakin University; University of New South Wales; Monash University; Flinders University, Hong Kong Polytechnic University; Chinese University of Hong Kong and elsewhere, and 3 Ed.Ds at the University of Western Sydney, University of New England and Open University of Hong Kong.

 Principal Investigator (Hong Kong), ‘Hong Kong as a Source for Education Policy in England: Rhetoric and Reality’ Funded by Economic and Social Research Council /Research Grants Council Joint Research Scheme (HK$395,232).